solidi/writing/55-whats-in-a-career-promotion.md

 ## Skill Sets, Reputation, and Sponsorships Promote Opportunity

-Once there is enough *skill set* and *reputation* in a direction optimal for the environment, sponsors find *opportunities*, directing the needs of new problems that require solving.
+Once an individual has enough *skill set* and *reputation* which is optimal for the environment, sponsors find them *opportunities*, directing the needs of new problems that require solving.

 Those with potential *eminence* take on these challenges.

 ![A diagram of how an **Opportunity** develops between **Skill Sets**, **Reputation**, and **Sponsorship**.](images/55-03.png)

 ### Sponsorship

-*Sponsors* are who observe the work and by whom. *Sponsors* socialize with who in the group is delivering the work.
+*Sponsors* observe the work and by whom. *Sponsors* socialize with who in the group is delivering the work.
 People raise awareness of what is happening in the environment and often talk to one another in an initiative context.
 Both *skill set* and *reputation* feed into these conversations.
 Being visible to leadership is often a key to promotion.
 Sponsorship aligns with extrinsic motivators such as money and intrinsic motivators such as providing impact.

 ```
 **Sponsorship Accelerants**